AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-51683-customizable-option-cant-be-added-to-the-cart-using-graphql.md

 <u>Actual results</u>

-The `Customizable_options` section in GraphQL response is empty.
+The `Customizable_options` section in the GraphQL response is empty.

 ## Apply the patch